+GCSE grade 5 in Mathematics

+GCSE grade 6 English Language and English

+Literature

-GCSE grade 5 in Mathematics GCSE grade 6 English Language or English Literature or a written subject GCSE grade 5 in Biology or 55 in Combined Science
+GCSE grade 5 in Biology or 55 in Combined Science

 The Edexcel Psychology specification offers students the opportunity to gain a thorough introduction to the fascinating study of the human mind and behaviour.
 Students will study both classical and contemporary research, gaining an appreciation of the scientific research methods used by psychologists and how our understanding of psychology is applied today.
 Throughout the A level course, students will also develop the skills to analyse, assess and apply their knowledge to novel situations and research studies.